tburmeister/pyneural/README.md

 ### Performance

-On my Core i5 MacBook Pro, PyNeural can perform 5 iterations over the Kaggle digits training set in approximately 45 seconds, versus 190 seconds for 5 iterations with OpenCV, a roughly 4x speed-up.
+On my Core i5 MacBook Pro, PyNeural can perform 5 iterations over the Kaggle digits training set in approximately 45 seconds with a mini-batch size of 1, or 11 seconds with a mini-batch size of 200, versus 190 seconds for 5 iterations with OpenCV, a roughly 4x to 17x speed-up.

 ### Full Example